 You can cook a corned beef anywhere from 3-5 pounds with these instructions.

 Nutritional information does not include the horseradish sauce.
-If you eliminate carrots, the carb count will be 3.8 less carbs per serving.
+If you eliminate carrots, the carb count will be 3.8 fewer carbs per serving.

 This recipe adapted from How to Cook Everything (affiliate link